Get Started in Peru

 You may visit Machu Picchu – one of the New Seven Wonders of the World – either before or after the service program.
 Because this is a physically challenging tour, we ask that you do not attempt a Machu Picchu trip during your service program.
 Your team leader will provide a list of the many opportunities to explore the region with tours or on your own.

 Something like magic happens when children and parents volunteer together.
-Youth age 7 and up can play with toddlers, teach games and songs to pre-schoolers, read stories and practice English with grade school students, and tutor and encourage teens their age.
+Young children can play with toddlers, teach games and songs to pre-schoolers, read stories and practice English with grade school students, and tutor and encourage teens their age.
+Please visit here for minimum age requirements.

 Families of many compositions – grandparents and grandchild, daughter and mother, father, mother and teen children, and niece and aunt – serve together and care for children in Peru.
 Their need is so great – and your reward so vast – that volunteering as a family will be an experience you’ll remember forever.
 Read more about family volunteering here.